panyuwen/SequenceLibraryMake/README.md

   }
 }
 ```
-3 lanes
+2 lanes
-assign 8 samples from "type A", 4 samples from "type B", and 8 samples from "type C" to lane 1
+assign 8 samples of "type A", 4 samples of "type B", and 8 samples of "type C" to lane 1
-assign 7 samples from "type A", 10 samples from "type B", and 9 samples from "type C" to lane 1. "sampleX" must be included
+assign 7 samples of "type A", 10 samples of "type B", and 9 samples of "type C" to lane 2. "sampleX" must be included.

 - `must_include`: place the listed sample IDs into the given lane indices before optimization.
 - `quotas`: request that each lane receive the specified number of samples (pre‑grouping).
 The optimizer fills remaining slots while balancing indices.